Zondax/golem/pkg/zprofiller/README.md

 ### Online Tools and Extensions

 Consider using online tools or browser extensions like **pprof++** for Chrome for in-browser visualization of pprof data.

+## Performance Considerations

+When integrating profiling tools such as `pprof` into your application, it is essential to consider the potential impact on performance:

+- **Resource Usage**: Profiling operations can consume significant CPU and memory resources, particularly when capturing and analyzing high-frequency data such as CPU profiles.
+- **Production Use**: While `pprof` can be invaluable for diagnosing issues in production, it should be enabled selectively.
+Consider using environment variables or configuration files to control access to profiling endpoints.
+- **Sampling Rate**: Adjust the sampling rate of profiles according to the performance impact and the level of detail required.
+Lower rates can reduce overhead but may miss critical details.
+- **Security**: Exposing profiling information can introduce security risks.
+Ensure that profiling endpoints are protected with authentication mechanisms and are only accessible by authorized personnel.
+- **Impact Measurement**: Continuously monitor the impact of enabling profiling on your system’s response times and resource usage.
+Disable profiling when not needed to avoid unnecessary overhead.

 ## Security Considerations